top of page

 The more you approach the experience with curiosity about what might emerge — the better the chances of absorbing what it is you need.

 It's best not to assume how hypnotherapy may affect you one way or another, or go in with a hard-and-fast outcome in mind.
-What presents is presenting for a reason — likely to acknowledge and integrate energies.
+What presents is presenting for a reason.

 How do I know if it worked?